ashnet16/ozi/readme.md

 **Ozi** is a real-time semantic search and analytics engine for decentralized social networks, starting with [Farcaster](https://www.farcaster.xyz).

 It streams casts, comments, and reactions from live events, embeds them for semantic retrieval, and stores structured event data for analytic SQL queries all powered by Kafka, Postgres, FAISS, and LLMs.
+Note this repo contains only the development environment.